Rural-Urban gradient: Ecosystem services

-In ecosystem services, rural-urban gradients have shown Anthropocene effects affect their surroundings in multiple ways.
-For example, research has shown that energy consumption increases with increases population and industrialization.
+In ecosystem services, rural-urban gradients have shown Anthropocene effects affecting their surroundings in multiple ways.
+For example, research has shown that energy consumption increases with increased population and industrialization.
 As of now, there is no clear pattern on how ecosystem services are affected by the rural-urban gradient, as it still differs widely between different cities and is dependent on other factors.

 Biodiversity

 In biodiversity, the rural-urban gradient is sometimes also used to describe the species richness distribution along the gradient.
 It is known that for most groups of organisms when urbanization is high, species richness decreases.
 However, when urbanization is at a low to medium level, species richness tends to increase.
 These are mostly suburban, low-density housing and there are several reasons why the species richness tends to be higher there.
 For instance, the large presence of private gardens.
 In these gardens, a great floral diversity exists, largely mostly existing of non-native plants.
-This, combined with the combined size of all the gardens, create a large, diverse floral area, attracting more fauna than the more urbanized cores of cities.
+This, combined with the combined size of all the gardens, creates a large, diverse floral area, attracting more fauna than the more urbanized cores of cities.
 In return, this also creates a greater species richness than both the more urbanized city cores, as well as the rural lands further away from the city.

 Another factor of biodiversity on the rural-urban gradient is the effect of invasive and introduced species.
 With an increase in human activity comes a greater introduction of non-native species.
-This, combined with research that traffic corridors help to disperse non-native species, make that non-native species also follow a rural-urban gradient, with the highest concentration in the cities and lower concentrations as you go outwards from the city.
+This, combined with research that traffic corridors help to disperse non-native species, makes that non-native species also follow a rural-urban gradient, with the highest concentration in the cities and lower concentrations as you go outwards from the city.